Sorry, you need to enable JavaScript to visit this website.

 Classic

-Rockville MD: Agency for Healthcare Research and Quality; 2020.
+Rockville MD: Agency for Healthcare Research and Quality

-Culture has been described as a key to establishing high reliability organizations.
+Safety culture has been described as a key to establishing high reliability organizations.
 The National Quality Forum's Safe Practices for Healthcare and the Leapfrog Group both mandate hospitals to regularly assess their safety culture.
 This AHRQ Web site provides validated safety culture survey tools (Hospital, Medical Office, Nursing Home, Community Pharmacy, Ambulatory Surgery Center), user guides health care organizations can use to implement the surveys and a bibliography of articles discussing the use of SOPS in the field.
 Organizations can also use the AHRQ database to compare their Surveys on Patient Safety Culture™ (SOPS®) results.
 In addition, reports are available that summarize the benchmarking data across cohorts nationwide.
 An AHRQ WebM&M perspective discussed how to establish a safety culture.
-The 2024 Nursing Home Survey data collection period is open October 1-21, 2024.

 Measurement Tool/Indicator